 Autonomous trucks will roll out in four waves

-How to estimate fleet management software development costs
+How to estimate spendings on development of vehicle fleet management software

-To get a ballpark budget for a fleet management software development project, factor in these expenses:
+To get a ballpark budget for a vehicle fleet management software project and arrange effective fleet management for autonomous vehicles, factor in these expenses:

 - Software integrations, licenses, and premium APIs – There are always open-source alternatives if you need to cut costs.
 Ask prospective partners for tech stack recommendations prior to signing a contract.